OryxProject/oryx/README.md

 Data transport
 --------------

-The data transport mechanism is an [Apache Kafka](http://kafka.apache.org/) queue.
+The data transport mechanism is an [Apache Kafka](http://kafka.apache.org/) topic.
-Any process -- including but not limited to the serving layer -- can put data onto the queue, to be seen by the speed and batch layers.
-Kafka queues are also used to publish both *models* and *model updates*, for consumption by the speed and serving layers.
+Any process -- including but not limited to the serving layer -- can put data onto the topic, to be seen by the speed and batch layers.
+Kafka topics are also used to publish both *models* and *model updates*, for consumption by the speed and serving layers.

 Batch Layer
 -----------

-The batch layer is implemented as a [Spark Streaming](http://spark.apache.org/streaming/) process on a Hadoop cluster, which reads data from the input Kafka queue.
+The batch layer is implemented as a [Spark Streaming](http://spark.apache.org/streaming/) process on a Hadoop cluster, which reads data from the input Kafka topic.
 The Streaming process necessarily has a very long period -- hours or even a day.
 It uses Spark to save the current window of data to HDFS, and then combine with all historical data on HDFS, and initiate building of a new result.
-The result is written to HDFS, and, also published to a Kafka queue.
+The result is written to HDFS, and, also published to a Kafka update topic.

 Speed Layer
 -----------

-The speed layer is implemented as a Spark Streaming process as well, which also listens for data from the input Kafka queue.
+The speed layer is implemented as a Spark Streaming process as well, which also listens for data from the input Kafka topic.
 It has a much shorter period, on the order of seconds.
-It periodically loads a new model from the model queue and continually produces model updates.
+It periodically loads a new model from the update topic and continually produces model updates.
-These are put back onto the model queue too.
+These are put back onto the update topic too.

 Serving Layer
 -------------

-The serving layer listens for model and model updates on the model queue.
+The serving layer listens for model and model updates on the update topic.
 It maintains model state in memory.
 It exposes an HTTP [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) API on top of methods that query the model in memory.
 There will be many of these deployed for scale.
 Each may